Three ‘Rs’ Webinar; helping dogs reset, rebalance and release

 Animal Centred Education (ACE) is an integrated approach to animal education and management.
 It incorporates some of the techniques that were developed at Tilley Farm and those inspired by other professionals working in the world of animal education, wellbeing and welfare.
 The main focus of this webinar will be on observations, Free Work and gentle handling to help dogs reset, rebalance and release.
 Free Work has been inspired by a bright and enthusiastic young bull breed named Henry; it is a simple, structured method of educating and supporting dogs of all ages providing a safe and rewarding foundation on which further learning and handling can be built.
 Many dogs struggle when in novel situations and many cannot tolerate contact (even from familiar people) when aroused, worried, or in new or exciting environments.
 Free Work has provided an invaluable stepping stone towards ground work exercises on a line or lead and gentle body contact, including TTouch, for dogs that are sensitive to touch.
 Placement of treats on varying heights enables you to help the dog organise his own body more efficiently and work at a pace to suit him, before other learning exercises are introduced.
 Free Work is now being successfully used by shelter staff, trainers and behaviourists, TTouch Practitioners, groomers, therapists, and canine guardians to support the animals in their care.
 This webinar will provide you with safe and effective tools to pass on to your clients, and enhance your existing skills.

-Use the button below to purchase the webinar and the recording (or just the recording after the webinar has been held).
+Use the button below to purchase the recording .

 About the presenter